devqueue/Face-recognition/README.md

 ## Run in Gitpod

-You can also run Sudoku-GUI-Solver in Gitpod, a free online dev environment for GitHub:
+You can also run Face-detector in Gitpod, a free online dev environment for GitHub:

 If you're intersted in a paid subscription with GitPod use the coupon code:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/smokedpirate/Face-recognition/blob/master/src/face-detect.py)